Up: Documentation Home.

 Now we can define the Fisher Information.
 The Fisher Information, \(I\), is the variance of the score, which we can write as the sum of two expectations:

-But didn’t we just say that \(E[s] = 0\)?
+But didn’t we just say that \(\mathbb{E[s]} = 0\)?
 We did!
 So the second term is zero and we are left with:

 And I already prepared us for how to deal with an expectation: we’ll square the sum and multiply by the probabilities.
+I will now bring back the parameterization of \(I\) in our case so it’s clear that the Fisher Information we are dealing with is with respect to the parameter \(\beta_i\).
 So:

 Now we don’t have to worry about the \(k\) and \(j\) being different, so we can just use \(j\) everywhere and the second and third terms can therefore be combined, leaving us with: